Querying Vespa¶

 Another option is to use the Open Source k6 load testing tool.

-If you want to run multiple queries from pyvespa, we suggest using the async client.
-Below, we will demonstrate a simple example of running 100 queries in parallel using the async client, and capture both the server-reported times and the client-reported times (including network latency).
+Below, we will demonstrate a simple example of running 100 queries in parallel, and capture the server-reported times and the client-reported time (including network latency).

 # This cell is necessary when running async code in Jupyter Notebooks, as it already runs an event loop